Mali: 2020s coups and Assimi Goïta junta

 Popular unrest began on 5 June 2020 following irregularities in the March and April parliamentary elections, including outrage against the kidnapping of opposition leader Soumaïla Cissé.
 Between 11 and 23 deaths followed protests that took place from 10 to 13 June.
-In July, President Keïta dissolved the constitutional court.
+In July Keïta dissolved the constitutional court.

 Members of the military led by Colonel Assimi Goïta and Colonel-Major Ismaël Wagué in Kati, Koulikoro Region, began a mutiny on 18 August 2020.
-President Ibrahim Boubacar Keïta and Prime Minister Boubou Cissé were arrested, and shortly after midnight Keïta announced his resignation, saying he did not want to see any bloodshed.
+Keïta and Prime Minister Boubou Cissé were arrested, and shortly after midnight Keïta announced his resignation, saying he did not want to see any bloodshed.
 Wagué announced the formation of the National Committee for the Salvation of the People (CNSP) and promised elections in the future.
-A curfew was begun and the streets of Bamako were quiet.
-The Economic Community of West African States (ECOWAS) condemned the coup and demanded that Keïta be reinstated as president.
+A curfew was begun, and the streets of Bamako were quiet.
+ECOWAS condemned the coup and demanded that Keïta be reinstated as president.

-On 12 September 2020, the CNSP agreed to an 18-month political transition to civilian rule.
+In September 2020, the CNSP agreed to an 18-month political transition to civilian rule.
 Shortly after, Bah N'daw was named interim president by a group of 17 electors, with Goïta being appointed vice president.
-The government was inaugurated on 25 September 2020.
-On 18 January 2021, the transitional government announced that the CNSP had been disbanded, almost four months after had been promised under the initial agreement.

-Tensions between the civilian transitional government and the military ran high after the handover of power in September 2020.
-The tensions came to a head on 24 May 2021 after a cabinet reshuffle, where two leaders of the 2020 military coup – Sadio Camara and Modibo Kone – were replaced by N'daw's administration.
-Later that day, journalists reported that three key civilian leaders – President N'daw, Prime Minister Moctar Ouane and Defence Minister Souleymane Doucouré, were being detained in a military base in Kati, outside Bamako.
-On 7 June 2021, Mali's military commander Assimi Goïta was sworn into office as the new interim president.
+The government was inaugurated on 25 September.
+In January 2021 the transitional government announced that the CNSP had been disbanded.
+Tensions between the civilian transitional government and the military ran high after the handover of power.
+The tensions came to a head on 24 May 2021 after a cabinet reshuffle, where two leaders of the 2020 military coup—Sadio Camara and Modibo Kone—were replaced by N'daw's administration.
+On 7 June Goïta was sworn into office as interim president.

 Military situation in Mali.
 For a detailed map, see here.

-In 2022 and 2023, the Islamic State in the Greater Sahara saw major gains in the Mali War, occupying large swathes of territory in southeastern Mali.
-Ansongo and Tidermène were also captured by the group.
+In 2022 and 2023, the Islamic State in the Greater Sahara saw major gains in the Mali War, occupying large swaths of territory in southeastern Mali.
+Ansongo and Tidermène were captured.
 By mid-2023, the militant group had doubled the amount of territory it controlled since the overthrow of the previous government and establishment of the junta.